 Common Side Effects of Previcox for Dogs

-Veterinarians consider the following side effects to be "normal."
+The most common side effects of NSAIDs are related to the gastrointestinal tract, liver and kidneys.
 However, we don't feel that this makes them something pet owners should simply disregard.
-Common side effects of Previcox include:
+The most common side effects of Previcox include:

 - Abdominal pain and sensitivity